What Sets Us Apart

 Elderly and disabled Alabama residents who reside in nursing homes or similar long-term care facilities are extremely vulnerable to serious injury through abuse or neglect.
 The anguish of discovering that a loved one has been injured at a nursing home is compounded by the fact that nursing homes are paid well to protect residents from harm.

-If you suspect someone you know has been injured by abuse or neglect in a nursing home, this is a serious matter that demands immediate action.
+If you suspect someone you know has been injured by abuse or neglect in a nursing home, this is a serious matter that demands reporting abuse in a nursing home.
 If staff at a nursing home are mistreating your family member, many other residents could also be in jeopardy.
 Your determination to protect your loved one could end up saving others, too.

 At the Serious Injury Law Group, our compassionate Alabama nursing home abuse attorneys have a long track record of holding facilities and their staff accountable for negligence and wrongful acts.
 We can make sure your suspicions are reported to the state, and our legal team will launch our own independent investigation into the allegations.
 Our nursing home abuse lawyer will work quickly to protect your loved one from harm and demand the compensation required to cover medical care and other losses, including pain and suffering.